levimaaia/emailler/README-emailler.md

 The following programs are completely new:

  - `POP65` is a Post Office Protocol version 3 (POP3) client for the Apple II with Uthernet-II card.
  - `EMAIL` is a simple user interface for reading and managing email.
-It works together with `POP65`.
+It works together with `POP65` and `SMTP65`.
  - `SMTP65` is a Simple Mail Transport Protocol (SMTP) client for the Apple II with Uthernet-II card.

 ## Overview